phalcon-orphanage/docs/pt/reference/odm.rst

         }
     }

-The idea of creating validators is make them reusable across several models.
+The idea of creating validators is to make them reusable across several models.
 A validator can also be as simple as:

 .. code-block:: php